 Award notification will be sent to your BroncoMail account (the Boise State official email service).
 University policy requires students to monitor their BroncoMail account regularly.

-Due to the high number of eligible applicants and the limited scholarship funding, our University Scholarship Committee strives to award the most students possible.
-Students selected for a scholarship administered by Financial Aid and Scholarships Office may only receive one award per academic year.
-Students may still receive departmentally or externally administered awards.
+Due to the high number of eligible applicants and the limited scholarship funding, our University Scholarship Committees strive to award the most students possible.
+Students may receive more than one award during an academic year.